-At a time when more than one-third of American adults are obese, it’s clear that more must be done in the fight for a healthier population.
+At a time when are obese, it’s clear that more must be done in the fight for a healthier population.

 Obesity as the result of too much body fat can lead to serious health conditions, including heart disease, stroke, and diabetes.
 The easiest way to treat obesity is to adopt a healthy diet and active lifestyle to take and keep weight off, which is much easier said than done.